Curious about how far 10,000 steps takes you?

 This depends on your walking speed.
 At a moderate pace, most people take about 100 steps per minute.
 So, if you’re walking for exercise, it’ll take you around 1,000 steps in 10 minutes.
 To reach 10,000 steps, you’re looking at roughly 100 minutes of walking.

-I usually tell my clients that if you’re walking at a pace of 3 miles per hour, you can expect to hit your 10,000 steps goal in about 1 hour and 40 minutes.
+I tell my clients that at a 3 mph pace, it usually takes about 1 hour and 40 minutes to hit 10,000 steps.
 If you pick up the pace to something more vigorous, you can knock that time down to around 80 minutes.

 Is 10K Steps Per Day Worth it?